 Try a healthy topping.
 Add fiber by sprinkling low-fat parfaits or sundaes with nuts, raisins, or granola.
 When eating a treat with fruit, leave the skin on — that’s where most of the fiber is.

-Page 2 of 2 - Read the labels on canned fruit and packaged desserts.
+Read the labels on canned fruit and packaged desserts.
 Look for desserts low in added sugars.
 Added sugars include sucrose, fructose, corn syrup, maple syrup, and glucose.

 Share the treat.
 If you are out at a restaurant and you can’t resist dessert, control your portion by splitting it.
 The first few bites are always the best — stop right there.